JehPark/42seoul_Cadets/README.md

 5/9/2021
 - There are a lot of issues on differences between mac os and window wsl environment.
 I post my promblems on the slack of 42seoul, I got reply from one of experienced cadets but there is no definite answer.
 Therefore, I need to pend this subjects until 5/12/2021.
 Actually, I finished almost all cases.

+5/14/2021
+I finished them all but I didn't have a chance to submit it.

 ## get_next_line
 ### The main goal of this project is to understand static variable and buffer.
 5/9/2021